mikhailklassen/research-diary-project/README.md

 research-diary-project
 ======================

-Use TeX/LaTeX to keep a research diary on your UNIX/Linux system, with useful tools and scripts to simplify the process.Research Diary Template Readme v.1.1
+Use TeX/LaTeX to keep a research diary on your UNIX/Linux system, with useful tools and scripts to simplify the process.

 Note